ar-dha/DrowDetect/README.md

 **Catatan**: Program ini merupakan bagian dari proyek akhir dalam "Artificial Intelligence for StartUps 02" yang merupakan program Magang dan Studi Independen Bersertifikat (MSIB) dari Kementerian Pendidikan, Kebudayaan, Riset, dan Teknologi.

-**Note**: This program is part of the final project in "Artificial Intelligence for StartUps 02", which is a Certified Internship and Independent Study Program by the Ministry of Education, Culture, Research, and Technology Republic of Indonesia.
+**Note**: This program is part of the final project in "Artificial Intelligence for StartUps 02", which is a Certified Internship and Independent Study Program (MSIB) by the Ministry of Education, Culture, Research, and Technology Republic of Indonesia.